 One of my favorite topics related to the Zentangle method is the use of different Zentangle techniques.
 Whether it’s an original technique developed by Zentangle Inc. or by different artists that use the method, I’m always interested in diving deep.
-One of my favorite Zentangle inspired techniques is Zenbossing.
+Let me introduce you to one of my favorite Zentangle inspired techniques – Zenbossing.

 The usual tangle process is best described though the eight steps of the Zentangle method, described in one of my blog posts.
 The drawing part is done with a dark pen, followed by using a graphite pencil for shades.
 If you work on a toned paper, you might use the white pencil to add highlights.